mlanza/ai-literacy/301/06-feet-on-the-ground.md

 The app asks the model to translate those raw facts into something intelligible:

 ```
-The 2pm meeting is titled “Control Layer Governance.”
+Your 2pm meeting is “Control Layer Governance.”
 The attendees are Avery Lucas, Grant Denny, and Eliza Goulding.
 ```

 Neither side gets the raw exchange.
 Every message is adjusted — expanded, filtered, or framed — so it lands in the right shape for its audience.
 The model gets enriched messages; humans get edited ones.
 That layer of mediation keeps the loop coherent and frames both sides of the exchange for a good experience.